AndyGura/nfs-resources-converter/README.md

 The goal of this project is to implement parsers for uncommon game files and save them in widely used format.
 Supports a variety of files for EA games Need For Speed series 1 - 6.
 Right now I'm focused on The Need For Speed SE (1996) game only, however some files, like FSH, were used even in NFS HP 2 (2002)

+Output files are directly used in my project [The Need For Speed Web](https://tnfsw.guraklgames.com/)

 Feel free to contribute

 <h1>How to use converter:</h1>